martellaj/uber-surge-trends/README.md

 The app is an Angular frontend served by a Node backend (using Express).
 If you find any bugs, have any feedback, or want your city included, just make an issue.

-*Bonus*: Check out the [old version](https://github.com/martellaj/uber-surge-trends-old) of this project that I made in April 2015 when I was first starting to learn JavaScript (and Angular and Node).